Comprehensive analysis of UK asylum system published - Refugee Council

 This year’s report includes the latest immigration statistics covering 2020 and outlines changes made to policy and new jurisprudence throughout the year, as well as signalling some of the changes made at the end of 2020 due to the UK no longer being governed by EU law.
 The most notable of these were the ending of the UK’s involvement in Dublin III, which enabled participating states to transfer people seeking asylum from one country to another, either to reunite families or to return responsibility to the first country in the EU to record their presence.
 There was an large increase in requests from the UK to transfer people as the deadline approached, although actual transfers were fewer than previous years, presumably due to Covid-related travel restrictions.

 Covid-19 changes also form a significant element of the report: distinction is made between temporary policy changes due to the pandemic and longer term reform.
-Key pieces of research by ngos also feature, as well as summaries of relevant reports by the Independent Chief Inspector of Borders and Immigration and parliamentary committees, including much commentary on the state of asylum support accommodation.
+Key pieces of research by NGOs also feature, as well as summaries of relevant reports by the Independent Chief Inspector of Borders and Immigration and parliamentary committees, including much commentary on the state of asylum support accommodation.

 Judith Dennis, Policy Manager at the Refugee Council and report author, said: